Rexhaif/RL/docs/guides/sft.md

       lora_dtype: None              # Weight's dtype
 ```

-### Parameter Details
+### Megatron Parameter Details
 - **`enabled`** (bool): Whether to enable LoRA training
 - **`target_modules`** (list): Specific module names to apply LoRA.
 Defaults to all linear layers if the list is left empty.
 Example: ['linear_qkv', 'linear_proj', 'linear_fc1', 'linear_fc2'].
   - 'linear_qkv': Apply LoRA to the fused linear layer used for query, key, and value projections in self-attention.
   - 'linear_proj': Apply LoRA to the linear layer used for projecting the output of self-attention.
   - 'linear_fc1': Apply LoRA to the first fully-connected layer in MLP.
   - 'linear_fc2': Apply LoRA to the second fully-connected layer in MLP.
   Target modules can also contain wildcards.
 For example, you can specify target_modules=['*.layers.0.*.linear_qkv', '*.layers.1.*.linear_qkv'] to add LoRA to only linear_qkv on the first two layers.
 - **`exclude_modules`** (List[str], optional): A list of module names not to apply LoRa.
 It will match all nn.Linear & nn.Linear-adjacent modules whose name does not match any string in exclude_modules.
 If used, will require target_modules to be empty list or None.
 - **`dim`** (int): LoRA rank (r).
 Lower values = fewer parameters but less capacity.
 Typical: 4, 8, 16, 32, 64